ChristianVillalba/CS50_Lecture_0/README.md

 ✓ My project is more complex than most of those demonstrated in the lecture.

 ## What I have learnt with this project
+* Computers, transistors, and the Binary System
+* Computers and represention of information:
+  * Numerical values using the Binary System
+  * Non-numerical values: from ASCII to Unicode
+  * Colors: RGB system
+  * Representation of images, videos and music
+* Algorithms

 ---
 ---